 It is well known that relaxation helps our body function normally.
 According to recent research, an athlete must sleep about 8-9 hours depending on how strenuous the training is.
 The nutrients received, help the muscular system to recover from any minor ruptures which may occur during the training process in less time.
 They are also needed for its normal development.
 The body must be hydrated regularly (about 240ml every 15-20 min.) so as to avoid dehydration.
 Those conditions will ensure us the best performance.

 Lots of athletes are eager to become experts in less time than usual.
 Consequently, they might resort to unorthodox ways of training to achieve that.
 For example, they do intensive stretching exercises or they ask non-experts to apply pressure on them.
 As a result, the pressure is more than what is needed and injuries happen.
-Stretching should be instructed by someone who is a professional.
+Stretching should be instructed by a professional.
 Alternatively, the athlete must do those exercises only after proper training.
 The time and type of stretching depend on many factors.
 However, pressure should be applied gradually, as long as it is tolerable.
 The athlete should have a pleasant feeling during this process with feeling pain.
 Deep and slow breathing is important for a complete relaxation.
 In case there is an instructor, he should have a good rapport with the athlete so that the rules are followed accordingly in safety.

 To sum up, every athlete or beginner in pole dance should have an annual appointment with a cardiologist or a pathologist in order to get an official approval.
 Also, in cases of chronic diseases, the person ought to get advice from an expert.
 Keep in mind that there are health conditions which must be strictly monitored and, in some cases, render pole dancing or aerial acrobatics impossible to take up.Every Pole Dancer or Aerialist should have an annual appointment with a cardiologist or a pathologist Click To Tweet